agoncal/baking-microservice-pie/demo01-basic/README.md

 ### Docker

 To run the Demo with Docker, first the Docker Images need to be built.
-Run the Maven command from the Demo 01 root
+Run the Maven command From the Demo root folder:
-folder:

 ```bash
 mvn docker:build
 ```

-Then to start the services and the clients, run:
+Then to start the services and the clients, then run:

 ```bash
 mvn docker:start
 ```

-This will start all the Docker Images for this Demo in the background.
+This will start all the Docker Images for this Demo in background.

 To stop the services and the clients, just run: